RestartB/titanium/README.md

 4. Copy the Client ID and Secret for your app, and paste them into their respective fields in the config file.

 ### Python Modules
 Titanium relies on several Python packages.
-The recommended way to install these packages is with `pipenv`.
-A `Pipfile` and `Pipfile.lock` have been provided, see the instructions below to use it:\
+A `pyproject.toml` file has been provided; it contains the list of required dependencies and target Python version that can be used with many package managers.
+I have also provided `uv.lock` and `.python-version` files for the **uv** package manager, see the instructions below to use it:\
 \
 **Installation**
-1. Run `pip install pipenv --user` to install pipenv
+1. [Install UV.](https://docs.astral.sh/uv/getting-started/installation/) This is the tool I use to manage dependencies for the project.
-2. Open a terminal inside Titanium's root directory
+2. Open a terminal inside Titanium's root directory.
-3. Run `pipenv install` to install all required packages
+3. Run `uv run main.py` to install all required packages and start the bot.
-4. Run `pipenv run python main.py` to start the bot

 If an error occurs, please create a GitHub issue and I will take a look.